At Tech.co, we believe that getting the right tech matters.

 About Our Links

-Tech.co is reader supported.
-For example, on some of our business reviews and advice guide pages, you'll find links that let you click to compare quotes from various suppliers, relevant to the topic you're reading about.
+Tech.co is reader-supported.
+On some of our business reviews and advice guide pages, you'll find links that let you click to compare quotes from various suppliers, relevant to the topic you're reading about.
 By clicking, you’ll receive quotes that are tailored to your needs.

 If you enter into a contract with a provider, we may receive a payment for the introduction.
 This helps Tech.co to provide free advice and reviews.
-It carries no additional cost to you, and doesn’t affect our editorial independence.
+It carries no additional cost to you, and will never affect our editorial independence.

-Some of the links in our consumer or business pages will take you directly to a provider’s website, where you may find deals and discounts.
-If you make a purchase at this stage, we may receive a referral payment from the retailer.
-This has no additional cost to you, and never affects the editorial independence of our reviews.
+Some of the links in our consumer or business pages will take you directly to a provider’s website, where you may find deals and discounts, or the option to purchase a product.
+If you do make a purchase at this stage, we may receive a referral payment from the retailer.
+Again, this has no additional cost to you, and doesn't affect the editorial independence of our reviews.